20 Best Ski Resorts In Canada: Experts Guide

 Weekend Crowds, Poor Snowfall, Small Terrain, Lacks Park,

 The drive into Kananaskis Country instantly makes you feel small, as the Canadian Rockies make you forget you were just in a city.
 Nakiska Ski Area was built for the 1988 Winter Olympics in Calgary.
-It’s not a massive resort and is well known to be the local’s mountain for Calgary residents.
+It’s not a massive resort but is well known as the local mountain for Calgary families.

 Learn More About Nakiska